kganesh06/DataIngestion/README.md

 **Business Requirement**

-Extract data from sharepoint directory to local / any cloud storafe for further data processing and transformation.
+Extract data from sharepoint directory to local / any cloud storage for further data processing and transformation.

 **Required libraries**